 At night, Yi Qian went back to the break room.
 Thinking that because his acting over these two days hit a snag, the entire company had to knock off, he felt guilty.
 But he didn’t know why he could never act well in this scene.

 Then he once again opened the Bible and read, “After this opened Job his mouth, and cursed his day.
 And Job spoke, and said, Let the day perish wherein I was born, and the night in which it was said, There is a man child conceived” (Job 3:1–3).
-Yi Qian was troubled and then was bent over his desk thinking: “When Job lost his possessions, children, and livestock all over the mountains and even when his body was covered with boils, he didn’t complain about God with his lips but bowed down to the ground and praised.
-His is always the example that Christians followed throughout the ages and God called him a perfect man.
+Yi Qian was troubled and then was bent over his desk thinking: “When Job lost his possessions, children, and livestock all over the mountains and even when his body was covered with boils, he didn’t complain about God with his lips but bowed down to the ground and praised God’s name.
+His faith in God is always the example that Christians followed throughout the ages and God called him a perfect man.
 How could he, such a perfect man, not know when a man is born is decreed by God?
 But why did he curse the day of his birth?
 Is this really a complaint of Job in painful trials?”
 Yi Qian was a bit puzzled.

 As hours passed, it was deep in the night.